elifesciences-publications/publications_data/spatial_scales/Readme.txt

 - create_sdm_with_other_factors.m - helper function to create design matrices with the parametrically modulated conditions according to the different contributing factors, used inside the previous script.

+### This code is associated with the paper from Peer et al., "Processing of different spatial scales in the human brain". eLife, 2019. http://dx.doi.org/10.7554/eLife.47492